learn-academy-2022-delta/week-4-assessment-AriseSon/interview-questions.md

   Researched answer:

-  The difference between a Float and a Integer, a float in a Ruby program is a number that contains a decimal point.
-Ruby will consider any number written without decimals as an integer and any number written with decimals as a float.
+  The difference between a Float and a Integer, a Float in a Ruby program is a number that have a decimal point.
+EX..
+8.5, 7.5, 5.1

+  An Interger in a Ruby program is a whole number.
+EX..
+85, 7, 5

 5. Ruby has an implicit return.
 What does that mean?